Obesity Prevention Programs and Activities

 Breastfeeding Friendly Practices Designation

-The Department of Health's Obesity Prevention Program encourages new mothers to breastfeed their infants.
+The Department of Health encourages new parents to breastfeed their infants.
 Pediatric, family, and obstetric/gynecologic provider practices are encouraged to support breastfeeding before and after birth.
 Designation as a Breastfeeding Friendly Practice requires completion of pre- and post- assessments documenting practice support for breastfeeding, participation in a virtual learning network, and submission of a written office breastfeeding policy for review by the Department.

 Become a Breastfeeding Friendly Practice